To Do List After a Loved One Passes

 - Employer (if working at the time of passing)

-To Do Within the First Few Days After a Loved One’s Passing
+To Do Within the First Few Days After a Person Dies

-Make Arrangements for a Funeral, Burial or Cremation
+Make Arrangements for a Funeral, Cremation, or Burial

 - Check if your loved one had a living will and any pre-paid plans.
 If not, speak with family and friends to see if your loved one has discussed what he or she wanted;

 - If there is no living will and nobody had the conversation with your loved one before passing, meet with family and make a joint decision on what you think your loved one would have wanted;

 - If your loved one was in the military, contact them about various benefits or funeral services.

 - If this is too difficult for you to do at this time, engage the help of family or friends.
 When finished, send it to the local newspaper to publish, along with the date and location of any funeral services so others who knew your loved one may be notified and attend.